usadellab/prot-scriber/README.md

 `prot-scriber` is a command line tool and _must_ be used in a terminal application.
 On Windows that will be `cmd` or PowerShell, on Mac OS X or any Linux / Unix system that will be a standard terminal shell.

-To use `prot-scriber` please read the manual.
+To use `prot-scriber` please read the [**manual** (click here for the latest stable version)](https://github.com/usadellab/prot-scriber/releases/download/latest-stable/prot-scriber-manual.txt).
 All your questions will be answered there.

-Please use
+In the command prompt (`cmd` or PowerShell on Windows) or the Terminal (Mac OS, Linux, or Unix) use
 ```sh
 prot-scriber --help
 ```
-to read it.
+to get the manual.

 _Happy `prot-scribing`!_